schuchard/exponent-calculator/README.md

 # exponent-calculator
-Simple calculator for multiplying a number by a power Carries a running total of all calculations
+Simple calculator for multiplying a number by a power.
+Carries a running total of all calculations